FIAF/fiaf-cataloguing-manual/markdown/0228-d.8.8_agent_responsible_for_the_archival_avail/en.md

-# D.8.8 Agent responsible for the archival availability {#manual-D.8.8}
+# D.8.8 Agent responsible for the archival availability<a name="manual-D.8.8"/>

 (Optionally, this information can be specified directly at the Item level)